pseudophpt/pseultra/README.md

 ### Installing

-To install `pseultra`, just `scons` then `sudo scons install` in the root directory, or in the directory of any individual part you'd like to compile
+To install `pseultra`, just `scons` then `sudo scons install` in the root directory, or in the directory of any individual part you'd like to compile.

+To build the documentation, run `doxygen` in the root directory, or optionally, `doxygen Doxyfile.priv` to include documentation on internal functions.

 ## Testing